-The invention relates to techniques for acquiring, sending, receiving or using status information from a remote location over a network.
+The invention relates to techniques for acquiring, sending, over a network.
 The status information is transmitted over the network between or among electronic devices.
 The status information can be provided by one or more sensors associated with the electronic device that is transmitting the status information.
 The status information can be transmitted with messages so as to enhance the messages.
 The electronic devices include at least computing devices, such as personal computers, personal digital assistants, pagers, and mobile telephones.